 Set ‘Damping’ and ‘Min Force’ to 0.
 For Belt and Gear-driven wheels, Damping will need adjustment, make changes between 5% and 20%.
 For Min Force, leave at 0% unless using a lower end wheel, where again adding 5% to 20% depending on the amount of resistance you want the wheel to give back.

-5 – Use Auto button to set Max Force
+5 – Use the Auto button to set Max Force

 When on track, use the ‘Graphics Adjustment’ window to set the FFB Strength using the ‘Auto’ function.
 Avoid any kerbs or sudden shocks to ensure that an accurate setting is calculated.
 Repeat this step until you have an average reading.
 This will be different per car and per track!